 The major objectives of this project are addressing sedimentation from extractive industries, improving freshwater protected area management for long-term benefits, fulfilling sustainable development goals, and building scientific and management capacity for integrated river basin management (IRBM) in Gabon.
 This project advances the Gabon-Oregon Center’s mission to build human capital in the country to ensure the program's long-term sustainability and address the country's development goals.
 We will work to meet Gabon's energy and industrial goals while maintaining a healthy freshwater ecosystem in the Ogooué River Basin for long-term ecological benefits for the local population and natural resource preservation.
 The program will engage local communities to involve them in the decision-making process and to develop valuable natural resource management skills.
 The program also seeks to include the diverse and numerous stakeholders in the planning, implementation and management stages of development, such as various branches of the Gabonese government, private corporations operating in the basin, and Gabonese universities, researchers and students as part of a holistic, capacity-building process.

-In Fall 2014, a team of fisheries scientists and experts from the U.S., including Oregon State University's Fisheries Curator and ichthyologist Dr. Brian Sidlauskas, traveled to Gabon and organized the first freshwater fish species survey in the country in 150 years in partnership with Gabonese scientists and The Nature Conservancy staff.
+In Fall 2014, a team of fisheries scientists and experts from the U.S., including Oregon State University's Fisheries Curator and ichthyologist Dr. Brian Sidlauskas, traveled to Gabon and organized the first freshwater fish species survey in the country in 150 years in partnership with Gabonese scientists, The Nature Conservancy staff, and other American partners.
 The team collected fish in the Lastoursville/Moyen Ogooué region and carefully analyzed each specimen.
 The team learned a great deal about freshwater fish in Gabon, including the discovery of two new fish species.

-In April and May 2015, the Gabon-Oregon Center and Oregon State University hosted the Gabonese fish scientist, Dr. Jean-Hervé Mve Beh, in Eugene and Corvallis.
-Dr. Mve Beh worked closely with his research partner Dr. Brian Sidlauskas in a Corvallis lab, identifying additional fish collected last fall.
-More results from this groundbreaking study will be available in the future.
-We expect a publication to be produced as a result of this novel work.
+In April and May 2015, the Gabon-Oregon Center and Oregon State University hosted a Gabonese fish scientist, Dr. Jean-Hervé Mve Beh, in Eugene and Corvallis.
+Dr. Mve Beh worked closely with his research partner Dr. Brian Sidlauskas in a Corvallis lab, identifying additional fish collected in fall of 2014.

-For more details, and to access The Nature Conservancy's exciting Photo Story that illustrates the research trip in Gabon, visit www.nature.org.
+To access The Nature Conservancy's exciting photo story that illustrates the research trip in Gabon, visit www.nature.org.